plutext/java-docx-to-pdf-using-Microsoft-Graph/README.md

 - whether you want to minimise the size of the dependencies (see the dependency trees at dependency-trees.txt)
 - your sensibilities (using-graph-sdk is the most obscure, but supports big (4MB) files

-Whichever you choose, look at the graph-convert-sample module; specify your chosen module in the pom there.
+Whichever you choose, you can look at the graph-convert-sample module; just specify your chosen module in the pom there.
 (Copy the pom and Java source code from this module into your IDE as a new project)

 Before you start, you'll need to set some stuff up in Microsoft's cloud.
 I followed https://medium.com/medialesson/convert-files-to-pdf-using-microsoft-graph-azure-functions-20bc84d2adc4 but the following may also help: